arabcoders/watchstate/FAQ.md

 It will show you the relevant information regarding the command and some frequently asked question about that command.

-*

-*The
-help
-document
-attached
-to
-each
-command
-is
-more
-up
-to
-date
-and
-precise.
-So,
-please
-read
-it.
-**
+> [!IMPORTANT]
+> **The help document attached to each command is more up to date and precise.
+So, please read it.**

 ----

 ### How to turn on scheduled tasks for import/export?

 Scheduled tasks are configured via specific environment variables refers to [environment variables](#environment-variables) section, to turn on the import/export tasks add the following environment variables:

 * `WS_CRON_IMPORT=1`